Impact on individuals

 Through this, many choose to give something back to our services through mentoring, volunteering and involvement in recovery groups and events, which empowers them to create lasting assets for their own and others’ recoveries.

-Café Sobar, an alcohol-free bar and venue in Nottingham city centre set up with the support of a Big Lottery Grant, provides a welcoming space for service users, their family and friends and the wider public, as well as training and employment opportunities for people in recovery.
+Café Sobar, an alcohol-free bar and venue in Nottingham city centre set up with the support of a National Lottery Community Fund grant, provides a welcoming space for service users, their family and friends and the wider public, as well as training and employment opportunities for people in recovery.

-Attracting people from across the East Midlands, Café Sobar’s regular social gatherings for recovering people and their loved ones helped over 40 individuals to reduce their social isolation and the associated risk of relapse in 2014.
+Attracting people from across the East Midlands, Café Sobar’s regular social gatherings for recovering people and their loved ones have helped over 1800 individuals to reduce their social isolation and the associated risk of relapse.